rameshadigakunjal/Agriculture-Prediction/Frontend/frontend/README.md

-This folder contains the frontend files for AgriPredict.
+This folder contains the frontend files for AgroVedan.
 Keep only the following main files:
 - index.html
 - login_new.html
 - register_new.html